 Individuals may need to send money back home to make these payments and therefore require a foreign exchange solution.

-The main benefit of using a currency specialist is that they charge much less.
+The main benefit of using a currency specialist to complete these transactions is both the value for money and the ability to create a risk management plan.
 Currency UK for example offer fee-free transfers with excellent exchange rates on any exchanges over £5000.

 Regardless of the method used for foreign exchange another concern for those who are transferring their salary or part of their salary from Saudi Riyals to a foreign currency is that any volatility in the currency market can cause their salary to lose value in the currency they are exchanging it to.